include4eto/cslp/README.md

 # Computer Science Large Practical 2016-17
 **NOTE: Miscellaneous notes at the end of this document**
+## Command line parameters
+- `-a, --algorithm`: Algorithm to use.
+One of greedy, priority, synamic
+- `-dc, --disable-cache`: Disable/enable the algorithm cache
+- `-cs, --cache-size`: Set the cache size
+- `-b, --benchmark`: Display the runtime of the app
+- `-d, --disable-output`: Disable all output except for statistics
+- `-o, --benchmark-only`: Run only the benchmark and disable all other output
+- `-dt, --dynamic-threshold`: Dynamic algorithm threshold

 ## Code Structure
 ### File Structure
 The file structure follows the one outlined here [https://github.com/kennethreitz/samplemod](https://github.com/kennethreitz/samplemod).